 - Bring the "Tentative Approval of Courses" form, signed by the DUS, along with the supporting documentation, to your academic dean's office.
 The dean will REVIEW your materials to ensure that the course is equivalent to a Duke "semester course credit" in terms of the number of "contact hours" and will specify the amount of credit that can be transferred to Duke upon completion of the course. *When your academic dean signs the "Tentative Approval of Courses" form, the pre-approval process will be complete.

-- Complete the approved course(s) at the visited institution and arrange for an OFFICIAL copy of your transcript to be sent directly to the Office of the University Registrar.
+- Complete the approved course(s) at the visited institution and arrange for the visited institution to send an electronic or hard-copy OFFICIAL transcript directly to the Office of the University Registrar.
+Hard copies must be sent in a SEALED envelope.
 (You must earn a C- or better to receive Duke credit for work completed at another U.S. university.
 Your grade, however, will not be recorded at Duke and will not be included in your GPA.)

 If you plan on studying abroad you will need to contact the Global Education Office for Undergraduates.